Best External Heart Rate Monitors iMore 2020

 Best for Accuracy: Polar H10 Heart Rate Monitor

 The H10 connects to your iPhone or Apple Watch using Bluetooth LE, though you'll want to use one of Polar's apps to get Polar's specific readings.
-I used Polar Beat; it's not my favorite app (and requires an in-app purchase if you want to see your heart rate/fat burn breakdown), but it does the trick.
+I used Polar Beat.
+It's not my favorite app (and requires an in-app purchase if you want to see your heart rate/fat burn breakdown), but it does the trick.
 Your heart tracking will also log in to Apple's Health app after you connect it, allowing you to take your fitness data elsewhere.
 And if you're not near a connected device, the H10 has a small amount of onboard storage, allowing you to log a workout even without your devices present.

 Note: We've seen several users run into an issue where the H10 appears on the iPhone, but not the Apple Watch.
 To fix this, you'll want to pair the H10 to the Apple Watch first, before connecting it to your iPhone — or disable Bluetooth on your iPhone from the Settings app before attempting to pair with Apple Watch.

 Polar's H10 was by far the most accurate of the fitness trackers I tried, but it does come at the expense of having to wear a chest strap.
 During a run or weight training session, this shouldn't bother you, but full-contact sports might be a bit much: For me, anything strapped to my chest in derby is a potential bruising hazard — and I've seen enough cracked sternums to want to avoid that fate at all costs.
+So if you can get past the fact that this has to be worn around your chest, then it can be considered another one of the best external heart rate monitors for Apple Watch.

 - Accurate readings